-The College of Social Work is committed to advancing the mission of The University of Tennessee as the state's land-grant, flagship university, to provide a quality public education for the citizens of Tennessee through exemplary teaching, research, and service.
-The College of Social Work provides a professional social work education program that prepares undergraduate and graduate students for social work practice and doctoral level graduate students for social work research and academia.
+The College of Social Work is committed to advancing the mission of The University of Tennessee, Knoxville as the state's land-grant, flagship university, to provide a quality public education for the citizens of Tennessee through exemplary teaching, research, and service.
+The College of Social Work provides a professional social work education program that prepares students for social work practice and doctoral level graduate students for social work research and academia.

 The educational mission of the college is accomplished by faculty committed to the use of teaching methods that support critical thinking and life-long learning.
 The college's research mission embraces interdisciplinary collaboration and scholarship that seeks to increase knowledge for the benefit of individuals, families, organizations, and communities.
 Community outreach services are rendered by both faculty, staff, and students who seek to enhance the quality of life for people and human systems in Tennessee, with particular concern for improving life conditions and greater social justice for vulnerable populations.

 College of Social Work Vision Statement: We envision a socially just world that prioritizes the needs of the most vulnerable.

 - Human Dignity: Commitment to promote social and economic equity